 Next, select “Output Name” and change the name of the file and folder that you wish to export the video to, then click the “Save” button.

 The last setting that we suggest is to select “Use Maximum Render Quality,” then press “Export,” and you have now exported your project from Adobe Premiere Pro onto your computer.

-Adobe Premiere Pro is a great video editing software that allows its users to produce high-quality videos but does come with its hurdles.
+Learning adobe premiere pro is a great skill to have under your belt.
+This great video editing software allows its users to produce high-quality videos but does come with its hurdles.
 People who want to learn how to edit videos properly and make them look professional can choose from a number of our classes that cover all types of projects.

-If you're looking for professional guidance, enroll in one of our Premiere Pro classes with FMC Training.
+If you're looking for professional guidance on your journey learning adobe premiere pro, enroll in one of our Premiere Pro classes with FMC Training.

 - Adobe Premiere Pro Presets: The Complete Guide

 - What is Adobe Premiere Pro?

 - Top 10 Premiere Pro Techniques to Optimize Any Video Project